 Yes, so long as we refrain from using this hierarchy to raise claims of value and power.
 As a molecular biologist, I place organisms that are more complex higher in the hierarchy of life.
 Complexity is a measurement of the amount of information it requires to describe an object.
 It requires much less information to chemically and precisely describe a bacterium than it does to describe a dolphin, elephant, or human being.

 Human beings, who are at the top of this complexity pyramid, can only live thanks to the “lower” organisms.
-What do human beings really consist of?

-Our bodies are made up of about 100,000 billion human cells and 10 to 20 times so many bacterial cells.
 It is not until after we are born that these colonize on the surfaces of our body, primarily on the inner surfaces, such as those of the stomach and intestines.
 There is a growing body of evidence that these bacteria are very important for our well-being.
 It is similar for the viruses that settle in our bodies, without making us sick.

 The human body is an ecosystem that is most likely home to tens of thousands of different organisms and couldn’t survive without other organisms such as plants.
 Some biologists even view life on earth as a singular organism in which all of the parts are functionally dependent on one another, even if they aren’t physically connected.

-|The original article lists 10,000 billion (1013) human cells.
+The original article lists 10,000 billion (1013) human cells.
 As I had always heard 1014, that is 100 billion human cells, I asked Gottfried Schatz to explain the difference and he replied the very next day with the following: “The number of cells in our bodies calculated fluctuates between 1013 und 1014 because estimates are made that have an error factor of five.
 This means that each person can decide for themselves whether they want to round up or down.
 But you are right in that most sources cite the higher number.
-They all are based on a single estimate, but it would perhaps be best to use 1014 for the number of cells in our body, 1013 for the number of cells in our brain, and about 1015 to 2 x 1015 for the number of bacterial cells in our body.”|
+They all are based on a single estimate, but it would perhaps be best to use 1014 for the number of cells in our body, 1013 for the number of cells in our brain, and about 1015 to 2 x 1015 for the number of bacterial cells in our body.”

 That depends on how you define “human.”
 Our evolutionary process is a process that took place over several million years in which our ape-like ancestors gradually took on an increasingly human appearance and finally our species homo sapiens came into being.
 Chimpanzees split from the human line of evolution between seven to eight million years ago, but we don’t know exactly who our common ancestor was.